Hartz-byte/app-design-native/README.md

 The three dots is clickable and show more options to go with.

-install dependencies, run command - npm install -g expo-cli npm install -g expo-cli@latest npm install expo start -c
+install dependencies, run command - npm install -g expo-cli, npm install -g expo-cli@latest, npm install, expo start -c,